MysticXtheUnknown/BannerlordsSyncItemRosterLists/README.md

+This is open source, do whatever you want.

 # BannerlordsSyncItemRosterLists
 Bannerlords Save Dictionaries of Item Rosters With Example.
 Because I was too lazy (efficient) a programmer to use butterlib or serialize stuff apparently.